19bufordcarl/CarlRPG/Myth & Shadow/Foreword/Why a New System.md

 -Kelsey
 “””

 I half agree with what Kelsey is saying.
 On the point that conditions add a lot of looking up and remembering rules rather than gameplay, yes this is true, especially if you’re using a pdf / book rather than a wiki with internal links for quick lookup.
-The wiki format for rules alleviates a lot of this issue in my opinion though, but still the point holds that the more we add the more complex the less human interaction.
+The wiki format for rules alleviates a lot of this issue in my opinion though, but still the point holds that the more we add the more complex the rules get and the more of the game is looking up rules.

 On the point that it’s a race to the bottom to define every mental and physical condition, I disagree.
 Let’s take a look at a toy example to see the underlying assumption here.
-“Designing a fantasy roleplaying game is a race to the bottom because you’d have to design a rule for every possible fantasy scenario”.
-Hmm, well clearly we don’t agree with that, we’re trying to do rules light systems.
-Again we’re back to rulings over rules.
-It’s not about not playing any notes, it’s about the notes you don’t play.
+>   “Designing a fantasy roleplaying game is a race to the bottom because you’d have to design a rule for every possible fantasy scenario”.

+Hmm, well clearly we don’t agree with that, we’re trying to do *rules* light system, not free kriegspiel.
+This is innaccurate, you're assuming we need to define every possible scenario, we can just design the ones that are most broadly applicable and likely to come up.
+Back to conditions, rather than design every mental condition, maybe we just have 3?
+And they could harm the 3 ability scores?
+Now we just need to decide which bucket new condition should go in.

+Whatever it is, we can make *some* abstraction to provide a simple way to make a balanced and interesting game.
 I don’t need a condition for typhoid fever.
 I can assume this fantasy game isn’t accurately simulating real world microbiology.
-I think I do need a condition for the magical spell for which I have no context on how it would function which I know players are going to cast.
-While it won’t be clear for all things where the fall on the spectrum of the line, and people might disagree, I feel that spell effects that the players can choose at level up fall on the side of needs to know.
+The magical spell for which I have no context on how it would function which I know players are going to cast, on the other hand, seems important.

+**It’s not about 'not playing any notes' vs. 'playing all the notes'; it’s about 'the notes you play' vs. 'the notes you don’t'.**

+Now, don't get me wrong, I think if I said this to Kelsey this she would agree.
+She has made a bajillion fun and successful adventures and stories.
+But, her comment is making the assumption that it's all or nothing with conditions without really stating why.
+The assumption is likely subconscious, and what she really means to say is just that she doesn't think defining conditions is a useful note for the rulebook to play.

+She then goes on to provide a way that nearly solves this despite not being in the rules to "use disadvantage".
+Presumably every condition doesn't just say "you get disadvantage on X" because she want to leave room for there to be more variety at the table, which makes sense.
+Still there is a way to do this, and what were doing now is creating conditions.

+Another reason for no conditions she states is that the conditions for some tables might not be right for other tables.
+While that's not wrong, I feel like that's a lot to put on the GM in the moment to know what might / might not be too tough of a combat ability.
+Making monster abilities and player abilities fun and engaging over more than a few sessions takes a lot of game design experience.
+It is the thing that I am paying for when I buy an adventure with monsters and encounters, or a rule system for character creation.
+It is definitely possible for some table to not find these things fun while others do.
+So different tables will play different systems.
+To not define a condition that you *know* will come up *every* time that spell is cast is baffling to me.
+Yea some tables might not enjoy parts of the game... change them?
+But give me some starting point, some notion of how powerful this effect is supposed to be.
+Why define the spells at all?
+Why not just give them names and have the GM come up with something reasonable on the spot?
+Wb

+Stating that you're concerned your conditions would cause unfun gameplay and thus not making conditions is strange to me.
+Can't you just make the tactics of conditions and status effects fun?
+If that's not something you think is fun, why are conditions in the game at all?
+Why am I thinking about casting web on a group of enemies if not to apply a CC effect for some potential benefit?
+I'm not saying you have to find this gameplay fun, but if you don't, then why have the CC at all?
+Why make a game with all these CC inducing spells and then not define the CC?
+To me it feels like playing half a solo, then sitting down and letting the piano chords finish it off.
 ### So what do we specify and how?
-This one is
-## Mechanism Design
-So now that I’ve establish the issues I have with other systems
+This is the big question, and it's what I've tried to outline in this game.
+Hopefully my combination of notes sound nice.